The Planting & Care Of Zinnias

 Spent blooms should be deadheaded to encourage and prolong further flowering.

 Water regularly, about 1 inch per week.
-Although they can tolerate dry conditions, they will do much better with consistent moisture in the soil.
+Although they can tolerate dry conditions, they will do much better with consistent soil moisture.

 Water at the base of the plant to keep excess moisture away from the foliage.
 This will help keep your plant healthy and prevent disease.

-I find caring for zinnias easier than most any other flowering plant.
+I find planting and caring for zinnias easier than caring for most other flowering plants, and they bloom prolifically.

 Store the seeds in a cool, dry place for planting next spring.
-However, keep in mind that seeds saved from hybrid plants may not develop true to the parent plant.
+However, keep in mind that seeds saved from hybrid plants may not be true to the parent plant.

 Bacterial and fungal spots, powdery mildew, and bacterial wilt can be troublesome for zinnias.
-Keeping the foliage dry and providing good air circulation will go a long way toward prevention.
+Keeping the foliage dry and ensuring good air circulation will go a long way toward preventing it.

 Zinnias can also be host to caterpillars, mealybugs, and spider mites.
 It’s best to remove caterpillars by hand.
 But mealybugs and spider mites can be treated with insecticidal soap.

-Zinnias are deer-resistant and may even help protect other plants nearby.
+They are deer-resistant and may even help protect nearby plants.

 You Might Also Like